consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/language_and_filetype.md

 ```

 ## 2.4.
 Register the FileType Directly
-Direct registration is possible when targeting version 2019.2 (and later) of the IntelliJ Platform - no `FileTypeFactory` is required.
+Direct registration is possible when targeting version 2019.2 (and later) of the Consulo - no `FileTypeFactory` is required.

 Instead, the file type is registered via the `com.intellij.fileType` extension point in `plugin.xml`: